 \subsection{State Space Model}

-In order to enhance the capture of contextual information within lengthy sequences, SSMs have garnered significant interest\cite{gu2022train}.
-The Mamba SSM\cite{gu2023mamba} maintains linear time complexity while effectively capturing long-term dependencies, and has been successfully applied in various AI fields such as time series analysis\cite{ma2024fmamba}, medical image segmentation\cite{ma2024u}, and video understanding\cite{chen2024video,li2024videomamba,yang2024vivim}.
+To enhance contextual information capture in long sequences, SSMs have gained significant interest.
+The Mamba SSM\cite{gu2023mamba} maintains linear time complexity while effectively capturing long-term dependencies, and has been applied in fields such as time series analysis\cite{ma2024fmamba}, medical image segmentation\cite{ma2024u}, and video understanding\cite{li2024videomamba}.
 Recently, Mamba has been used for rPPG estimation, achieving good results with low computational complexity.
-Bochao Zou and his team proposed RhythmMamba\cite{zou2024rhythmmamba}, an SSM-based method that robustly identifies quasi-periodic patterns in rPPG signals using a multi-phase learning framework and a frequency-domain feedforward mechanism.
-However, the utilized Mamba-1 in \cite{zou2024rhythmmamba} had limitations in efficiency and generalization due to its dependency on previous states.
-Mamba-2\cite{dao2024transformers} introduced the State Space Duality framework, enhancing the combination of SSMs' linear time complexity with attention mechanisms' feature representation capabilities.
-This framework improves efficiency and generalization, offering new possibilities for complex physiological signal estimation tasks like rPPG.
+RhythmMamba\cite{zou2024rhythmmamba}, an SSM-based method, robustly identifies quasi-periodic patterns in rPPG signals using a multi-phase learning framework and a frequency-domain feedforward mechanism.
+However, Mamba-1 had limitations in efficiency and generalization due to its dependency on previous states.
+Mamba-2\cite{dao2024transformers} introduced the State Space Duality framework, enhancing SSMs' linear time complexity with attention mechanisms' feature representation capabilities, improving efficiency and generalization for complex physiological signal estimation tasks like rPPG.